rancher/dashboard/storybook/README.md

 # Dependencies

-Storybook requires its own set of dependencies - to avoid interferring with the main dashboard dependenices, it has its only `package.json` file.
+Storybook requires its own set of dependencies - to avoid interfering with the main dashboard dependencies, it has its only `package.json` file.

+> Note: You still need to run `yarn install` from the top-level folder before running Storybook

 # Running Storybook

 Run the following:

 ```
+yarn install
 cd storybook
 yarn install
 yarn storybook